hotsphink/sfink-tools/mozilla.md

 ### Navigating through your stack

 When I want to work on a patch "deeper" in the stack, I use `hg update -r <rev>` or `hg prev` to update to it, then make my changes and `hg amend` to include them into the changeset.
 If I am not at the top changeset, this will invalidate all of the other patches.
-The easiest way to fix this up is to use `hg next --evolve` to update to the old child and automatically rebase it on top of my update changeset.
+My preferred way to fix this up is to use `hg next --evolve` to rebase the old child on top of my update changeset and update to its new incarnation.

-The normal workflow with evolve would be to run `hg evolve -a` to automatically rebase everything that needs rebasing, but these days I almost always use `hg next --evolve` instead just so it does it one at a time and if a rebase runs into conflicts, it's more obvious to me which changeset is having the trouble.
+The usual evolve workflow you'll read elsewhere is to run `hg evolve -a` to automatically rebase everything that needs rebasing, but these days I almost always use `hg next --evolve` instead just so it does it one at a time and if a rebase runs into conflicts, it's more obvious to me which changeset is having the trouble.
 In fact, I made an alias

     [alias]
     advance = !while $HG next --evolve; do :; done